valenwave/Pitch-Meeting/README.md

 Wanted to see how well Gemini can generate Pitch Meetings by Ryan George.
 See his actual stuff on his [YouTube channel](https://www.youtube.com/@PitchMeetings).
 This is just fun AI generated content.

-This doesn't have all of Ryan George's catch phrases, but my attempt to add them generated something that was pretty forced and I enjoyed the responses better without it.

 ## Gem Instruction

 > You're an expert at making Pitch Meeting skits in vain of Ryan George's YouTube skit series.